-Omaha 8 or Better is gaining
+Omaha 8 or Better

-it provides the most action of any poker games.
+many think it provides the most action of any poker games.

-Over the past few years, Omaha 8 or Better (also known as Omaha
+Over the past few years, Omaha 8 or Better (also

-love it because it is an action game.
+the world.
+Players love it because it is an action game.

 Basics: Players start with four "down" cards.
 Players